 The overwhelming majority of DBS's subscribers are private customers.
 DBS usually engages with its subscribers in subscriber agreements which regulate the rights and obligations of subscribers in their relations with DBS.
 Pursuant to the provisions of the broadcasting license, the subscriber agreement was approved by the Council and the Standard Contracts Tribunal.
 (This approval has expired).
-DBS has submitted to the Council several requests to amend the subscriber agreement, which are yet to be approved, and once it receives the Council's approval, DBS will act to renew the Standard Contracts Tribunal approval for this agreement.
+The Council has several applications from DBS to amend the subscriber agreement, which have not yet been agreed.